 Bertie S. Brown:

 Installing a camshaft designed specifically for a supercharged engine is best.
-But often the existing camshaft works surprisingly well and those with lobe separation angles of between 112 to 116 degrees are ideal.
-Of course, when cruising down the road, and thus not building boost, nothing more than a normal camshaft is required.
+But often the existing camshaft works surprisingly well, and those with lobe separation angles of between 112 to 116 degrees are ideal.
+Of course, when cruising and thus not building boost, nothing more than a normal camshaft is required.

 Generally, naturally aspirated engines run narrower lobe separation angles of around 106 to 108 whereas supercharged, turbo or nitrous engines operate with 112 to 114 and higher.
 On larger displacement units 116 to 118 degrees of separation are common.

 On all late-model EFI vehicles, TorqStorm offers their superchargers as Tuner Kits only, which means they don’t include ECU or fuel management.